Brené Brown: Other work

 Brown is CEO of "The Daring Way", a professional training and certification program on the topics of vulnerability, courage, shame, and empathy.
 She appeared as herself in the movie Wine Country.
 Her five-part docuseries, Brené Brown: Atlas of the Heart, was released on HBO Max in 2022.

 Personal life

-Brown and her husband, Dr. Steve Alley, have two children.
+Brown is married and has two children.
 The family lives in Houston, Texas.
+She supports Liverpool F.C., the San Antonio Spurs and the Houston Astros.

 Though she was baptized in the Episcopal Church, her family raised her as a Catholic.
 She later left the Catholic Church and returned to the Episcopal community with her husband and children two decades later.

-During her time in higher education, Brown has described addiction to a combination of alcohol, smoking, emotional eating and an addiction to control.
-Brown stopped drinking and smoking on May 12, 1996, one day after her master's program graduation.
-She has been sober since then and often talks about the positive impact of that on her life.
+Brown revealed past addictions to alcohol, smoking, emotional eating and control; she often speaks about the positive impact of her decision to stop drinking and smoking on May 12, 1996, one day after her master's program graduation.